apache/linkis-website/community/how-to-sign-apache-icla.md

 Content:

 Hello everyone:
-    I have accepted the Apache Linkis PMC members invitation to become linkis committer, the attachment is my ICLA information.
+    I have accepted the Apache Linkis PMC invitation to become linkis committer, the attachment is my ICLA information.
 Thanks!